March 13, 2020

-He was the leader of some fishermen (who were the 12 disciples), the Lamb of God (who is Jesus' Father), the fulfillment of John the Baptist's prophecy (who baptized Jesus), and the loving elder brother of Peter (who denied Jesus).
+He was the leader of some fishermen (who were the 12 disciples), the Lamb of God (who is Jesus' Father), and the fulfillment of John the Baptist's prophecy (who baptized Jesus).

 He was also bold as a lion to the Jewish leaders (who were the Pharisees), denied by James (who was Jesus' brother), watched as his best friends all fled from Him (again, who were the 12 apostles), and was crucified on a cross by a tyrant (who was Pontius Pilate).